jimjag/telaen/telaen/docs/README.txt

 redistribute this software, but need preserve the credits of author.

-Telaen is based on Uebimiau.
+Telaen was originally based on Uebimiau.

 We recommend that you read the other documents in the docs/ subdirectory, especially the CHANGELOG.txt